Real Estate Prices and Overview

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the S Damen Ave / W 59th St
+There are more people living in the S Damen Ave / W 59th St neighborhood

 The Neighbors: Income